-System 7.5 to Mac OS 9.2 (Open Transport recommended) or Mac OS X. A supported Ethernet or wireless LAN connection must be available.
+System 7.5 to Mac OS 9.2 (Open Transport recommended), Mac OS X, or iOS (for mobile devices).
+A supported Ethernet or wireless LAN connection must be available.

 Linux/Unix

 Hardware drivers, TCP/IP, and DHCP must be enabled in the kernel.
 A supported Ethernet or wireless LAN connection must be available.